BryanSchuetz/dai/our-work/our-impact.md

              </div>
            </div>
            <div class="content">
-             <p>“The livable world at the heart of DAI’s mission is, inconceivable in the absence of a habitable planet,” Boomgard continues.
-“Even as we come together to fight the most lethal pandemic in a century, responsible companies must increasingly turn their attention to a pervasive threat that will remain the world’s biggest challenge long after COVID-19 has become a manageable disease: that threat is climate change.”</p>
+             <p>“The livable world at the heart of DAI’s mission is, inconceivable in the absence of a habitable planet,” writes DAI President and CEO Jim Boomgard in his introduction.
+“Even as we fight the most lethal pandemic in a century, responsible companies must increasingly turn their attention to a pervasive threat that will remain the world’s biggest challenge long after COVID-19 has become a manageable disease: that threat is climate change.”</p>
            </div>
          </div>
          <footer class="card-footer pt-0" style="padding-top: 0;" >